What Is a (Cleaned Up) Case Citation?

 - Don’t use Latin.
 Our Criminal Procedure professor told the class that when we come across Latin phrases while reading legal opinions, ignore them, and we miss nothing.
 That’s true for about 99% of Latin phrases which lawyers love to use (admittedly, there are a few Latin phrases which themselves are more succinct than the English translation, or which are necessary as they have been defined by centuries of legal precedent).

 Being smart should mean conveying complex thoughts in a way people can actually read, not showing off how pompous we are.
+Unfortunately, case citations have not caught up with this idea of simplicity.

 Complex Case Citation Structure Is Illegible

-The result is akin to judges sitting in a circle playing the telephone game – except that instead of whispers, a legal opinion’s blind adherence to strict quotation rules ends up rendering each subsequent opinion progressively less decipherable to lawyers and laypeople alike as we get lost in a jumble of punctuation.
+The result is akin to judges sitting in a circle playing the telephone game – except that instead of whispers, a legal opinion’s blind adherence to strict quotation rules ends up rendering case citations in each subsequent opinion progressively less decipherable to lawyers and laypeople alike as we get lost in a jumble of punctuation.

 Legal Case Citation